 I am an associate professor in the Department of Government and Politics and director of the Center for Democracy and Civic Engagement at the University of Maryland.

+Most recently, I was a Luce Public Fellow (2018-2020) at the Public Religion Research Institute and a UMD Advance Leadership Fellow (2019-2020).
 In 2010, I was a visiting scholar at the Center for the Study of Race, Ethnicity and Gender in the Social Sciences (REGSS) at Duke University as a Ford Foundation Post Doctoral Fellow.
-I am currently a fellow at the Public Religion Research Institute (PRRI).

 I am a native of Colombia.
 When I was two years old, my parents immigrated to Ft.
 Lauderdale, Florida where I grew up.
 I fluently speak, read, and write Spanish.